vGhost2000/json-schema/1.x/ref-keyword.md

 }
 ```

-This is pretty cool, because now you can write and link different schemas.
+This is pretty cool because now you can write and link different schemas.
 You can use `$ref` wherever you need, as many times as you need.

 This is the first step in schema reusing.

-### $ref
+### *$ref* keyword

 An instance is valid against this keyword if is valid against the
 schema that points to the location indicated in the value of this keyword.
 The value of this keyword must be a string representing an URI, URI reference,
-URI template or a [json pointer](pointers.html).
+URI template or a [JSON pointer](pointers.html).
 When present, other validation
 keywords (except: [`$vars`](variables.html) and [`$map`](mappers.md)),
  placed on the same level will have no effect.